solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 map containing a single key `:infected`. `Agent.update/2` (that is, a function taking 2 arguments) is then used to update the state of the process, and `Agent.get/2` is used to get the current state of the process.
-The `&` syntax is shorthand for lambdas, consider the clojure equivalent `#(assoc % :infected true)`.
+The `&` syntax is shorthand for lambdas, consider the Clojure equivalent `#(assoc % :infected true)`.

-Behind the scenes, `Agent.update/2` sends a message to the prosess created by start_link.
+Behind the scenes, `Agent.update/2` sends a message to the process created by start_link.
 In the process itself, the process receives the message and handles the update to its state.
 In both `update` and `get` the caller waits until the operation is complete, and thus the functions are synchronous.